Snaacky/thewiki/docs/getting-started/anime.md

 ## Streaming

 !!!
-*See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.*
+*See [The Index](https://theindex.moe) for a comprehensive list of unofficial anime streaming sites.*

 Looking for official streaming sites? *See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).*
 !!!

-Streaming sites are generally preferred by most anime watchers as they require no additional setup and are easy to use while being convenient.
+Streaming is the process of downloading and playing back content live from the server.

+Unlike [torrenting](#torrenting), streaming sites can be easily accessed through your web browser.
+This makes it convenient to access across all of your devices and makes it easy to start watching without having to worry about additional setup or configuration.
+Some streaming services will also have dedicated applications for a more fluent user experience, such as [Crunchyroll](https://www.crunchyroll.com).

-However, some sites will heavily compress video/audio and may have ads. *We suggest using a reliable content blocker, such as [uBlock Origin](https://ublockorigin.com).
-Additionally, you may want to consider torrenting if you care about quality.*
+However, most streaming sites will compress the video and audio to save bandwidth.
+With unofficial streaming sites in particular, video and audio are often heavily compressed, combined with intrusive ads/pop-ups across the site. *If you plan to use these sites, we suggest using a reliable content blocker, such as [uBlock Origin](https://ublockorigin.com).*

-Aiming for compatibility, they are also unable to use efficient codecs like x265. *If data limits are a concern, torrenting x265 mini encodes may be a better option.
-See the [quality comparisons between mini encodes and popular streaming sites](/guides/quality/#quality-comparisons).*

-Official streams have better quality but are also typically larger (~1.3GB per episode for 1080p). *They can be obtained by torrenting from groups like SubsPlease, who rip untouched streams.*
+If you like convenience, streaming sites can be a perfectly fine option for your watching needs.
+They offer access to a large library of shows with ease and do not require much technical knowledge to get started. *If you want to consider streaming, we suggest starting by looking at [various quality comparisons](/guides/quality/#quality-comparisons) to see whether it is fine for you.*

 *See the [streaming sites](/sourcing/streaming/) sourcing guide and [quality guide](/guides/quality) for more information.*

 ## Torrenting

-Torrenting, while can sometimes require more setup, allows for more flexibility and accessibility for watching your shows.
+Torrenting is the process of sharing and downloading files over the internet.

-Unlike streaming sites, torrents provide access to better releases, such as [BDs for older shows](/guides/quality/#bd-vs-web) and greater video quality. *Some shows will also have fansubs, which may be preferred over official subtitles.*
+Unlike [streaming](#streaming), torrents provide access to better releases, such as [Blu-rays whenever they're available](/guides/quality/#blu-ray-vs-web) and greater video quality.
+These releases can sometimes be better than official streaming services, as they allow for more quality options and easy access to shows that may otherwise be unavailable in your region.
+Some shows will also have [fansubbed releases](/guides/quality/#fansubs), which may be preferred over official subtitles.

-Torrenting requires the use of a torrent client, such as [qBittorrent](/tutorials/qbittorrent).
-Shows are shared in the form of .torrent files or magnet links, which can be found on trackers such as [Nyaa](https://nyaa.si).
-These are used by your torrent client to know what to download. *Download speeds are dependent on the number of seeds available and connection quality.*

-!!!warning
-Downloading anime torrents may be illegal depending on where you live. *To avoid receiving a copyright infringement notice from your ISP, you may want to consider using a [VPN](/getting-started/torrenting/#vpn) or [seedbox](/getting-started/torrenting/#seedbox).*
+However, torrenting requires some time to setup as opposed to streaming, making it more inconvenient for most users.
+To start, torrenting requires the use of a torrent client and access to a torrent tracker.
+Additionally, downloading anime torrents may be illegal in your region. *To avoid receiving a copyright infringement notice from your ISP, you may want to consider using a [VPN](/getting-started/torrenting/#vpn) or [seedbox](/getting-started/torrenting/#seedbox) while torrenting.*
-!!!

-Additionally, you may choose to automatically fetch and download shows using RSS or Sonarr. *Check out the [RSS Tutorial](/tutorials/qbittorrent/#rss) on how to set up RSS with your torrent client.*
+If you like to prioritize quality, torrenting can be an amazing option for your watching needs.
+They offer more flexibility with how you want to watch your shows and can be better than official streaming services.

 *See the [torrenting guide](/getting-started/torrenting) for more information.*

 ## Playback

-A brief list of recommended media player applications.
+Below is a brief list of recommended media player applications:

-!!!warning
-VLC is not recommended as it introduces visual artifacts, displays wrong colors, and breaks intensive subtitles.
-We suggest using alternative media players.
-!!!

 +++ PC :desktop_computer: